 3. Goals, approach, and challenges (with Guiding Principles shown as a letter(s) in parenthesis)

 The primary goal of this regional effort was to find common ground or consensus on how to conserve this critical wetland region in a manner that would also support the local social and livelihood needs of the indigenous people and local towns.
-This required a broad understanding of the ecological systems by the community members, including the how to protect the endangered species and maintain the quantity/quality of the water from this wetland that is central to supporting the social and economic vitality of the region (D).
+This required a broad understanding of the ecological systems by the community members, including: how to protect the endangered species; and maintain the quantity/quality of the water from this wetland-- that is central to supporting the social and economic vitality of the region (D).

 The second goal was to build bridging social capital and trust between the different indigenous and local government groups.
 This term “bridging social capital” refers to the growth of interpersonal relationships between individuals and groups that do not frequently associate.
 This building of social capital and trust started years before the workshops (B, G, & K).

-The third goal was to determine if there was a broad enough understanding, sufficient support and commitment to future cooperation for seeking to have this critical wetlands region designated as a Ramsar Wetlands (D, F, & L).
+The third goal was to determine if there was a broad enough understanding, sufficient support and commitment to future cooperation for seeking to have this critical wetlands region designated as Ramsar Wetlands (D, F, & L).
 Two regional workshops were designed and held based upon best-practices of collaborative multi-stakeholder processes(A, B, & J) to help achieve these three goals.
 These were held in the Yacuambi region (eastern side of the Andes) and in Oña -Saraguro region (western side of the Andes).

-Figure 6.3 Loja, a local community in the Southern Andes watershed region Credit: J. Gruber
+Figure 6.3 Loja, a local community in the Southern Andes watershed region Photo Credit: J. Gruber